Guan Yu Shrine

 The Guan Yu Shrine in Bangkok is dedicated to Guan Yu, courtesy name Yunchang.
 He was a general serving under the warlord Liu Bei during the late Eastern Han dynasty of China.
 You will also see his name spelled as Kuan U or Kuan Yu.
 He is historically renowned as being loyal & righteous.
 Many Chinese people around the world worship Guan Yu including Confucianist, Taoists & Chinese Buddhists.
 His character has appeared in many famous Chinese movies such as Red Cliff & Three Kingdoms.

-The shrine will be recognizable to anyone who has traveled on the Chao Phraya River in Bangkok.
+The Guan Yu shrine in Bangkok will be recognizable to anyone who has traveled on the Chao Phraya River in Bangkok.
 It is on the Thonburi riverbank just before you reach Memorial Bridge after you have passed Chinatown.
 The shrine dates back to the 18th century, established by Hokkien immigrants from China.
 The shrine consists of two parts, a riverside tower, and an indoor shrine hall.
-It?s the oldest Guan Yu shrine in Thailand.
+It?s the oldest Guan Yu shrine in Thailand.?

 Despite its prominence, on the riverside, the shrine is little visited by tourists.
 There is no regular boat service to the shrines pier but you can walk across Memorial Bridge from the express boat pier.
 Other nearby places of interest that are within walking distance are Wat Prayoon, Wat Kanlayanamit, Santa Cruz Church, Kian Un Keng Shrine, & Wat Pitchaya.
 Just behind the shrine is the Queen Mother Memorial Park, a peaceful spot with a small museum, sculptures & art.